jonnonz1/nz-statute-book/acts/public/2025/parliament-act-2025.md

 (5) This section does not limit or affect the House of Representatives’ powers to penalise a person for a contempt by imposing a penalty other than a fine on the person (whether the other penalty is instead of or as well as a fine).

 ### 30 House of Representatives cannot imprison for contempt
-(1) The House of Representatives has no power to order that any person be imprisoned for a contempt of the House determined by the House to have been committed by that person.
+(1) The House of Representatives has no power to order that any person be imprisoned for a contempt of the House of Representatives determined by the House of Representatives to have been committed by that person.
 (2) This section—
   (a) does not limit or affect Part 7:
   (b) applies despite any other legislation or rule of law.

 **House of Representatives cannot expel member**

-### 31 House cannot expel member
+### 31 House of Representatives cannot expel member
 (1) The House of Representatives has no power to make a member’s seat become vacant by expelling them from membership of the House of Representatives (whether to discipline or punish them, to protect the House of Representatives by removing an unfit member, or for any other purpose or reason).
 (2) This section applies despite any other legislation or rule of law to the contrary.